-I’d try to add a little irreverence and humor into the normal boring HR communications we had to send people to get employees to chuckle and pay attention, but the problem was, my ‘humor’…it didn’t always go over so great.
+Early in my HR career, I was ‘that guy.’
+I’d try to add a little irreverence and open enrollment humor into our boring benefits communications in an attempt to get employees to chuckle and pay attention.
+But the problem was, my ‘humor’ didn’t always go over so great.

 Yep.
 It was a complete failure.

 But, I’m a little like Popeye.
 Remember the old cartoon character’s favorite saying, I yam what I yam?
 My personality is to want people to smile and laugh, so I didn’t give up on the idea of making my communications less boring and more fun.